microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Visual-Studio-"15"-Preview.md

 # JavaScript "Salsa" Language Service

-Visual Studio "15" Preview includes a preview of a new JavaScript language service, internally codenamed "Salsa".
+Visual Studio "15" Preview includes a preview of the new JavaScript language service, internally codenamed "Salsa".
 This may be switched on or off via a registry key.

 Salsa also powers the JavaScript language service in VS Code, and most of the below